joelouthan/theologic.us/content/posts/5-home-devos-mark/2018-10-24-devotions-mark-1235-37-so-that-we-might-live-and-b.md

 ---
-title: Home Devotions: Mark 12:35-37 So That We Might Live and Be Glorified
+title: "Home Devotions: Mark 12:35-37 So That We Might Live and Be Glorified  "
 author: Joseph Louthan
 type: post
 date: 2018-10-24